About Yoga

 Adi Yogi

 Adi Yogi (आदि योगी) means “the first yogi” in Sanskrit and refers to Shiva as the originator of yoga.
-According to yogic tradition, Adi Yogi was the first being to realise the full potential of the human system through yoga, and he shared this knowledge with seven disciples known as the Saptarishis.
+According to yogic mysticism, Adi Yogi was the first being to realise the full potential of the human system through yoga, and he shared this knowledge with seven disciples known as the Saptarishis.

 This transmission is regarded as the foundation of the yogic sciences — encompassing not only physical postures, but also breath, energy, and inner transformation.
 Adi Yogi symbolises the source of all yogic knowledge, representing stillness, wisdom, and the path inward.